mehdighzal/uniworld/AI_INTEGRATION_GUIDE.md

 4. Ensure API key is correctly configured
 5. Test with fallback templates first

-The AI integration is designed to work seamlessly with your existing UniWorld platform while providing powerful new capabilities for your users.
+The AI integration is designed to work seamlessly with your existing UniUp platform while providing powerful new capabilities for your users.